-DeMello has helped the Friars to five NCAA Tournament appearances in the last seven years, including the last two years.
-The Friars have recorded seven consecutive winning seasons, and have been to the BIG EAST Semifinals four times over that span.
+DeMello has helped the Friars to six NCAA Tournament appearances in his career at Providence, including three out of the last four years.
+In 2013, DeMello helped the Friars reach the BIG EAST tournament final and the NCAA Tournament.
+The Friars have recorded eight winning seasons in the last nine years, and have been to the BIG EAST Semifinals four times over that span.

 A 1994 graduate of the University of Rhode Island, DeMello played four years for the Rams' soccer team.
-During his junior season, he earned Atlantic-10 All-Conference honors as a back and helped the team reach the conference finals.
+During his junior season, he earned Atlantic-10 All-Conference honors as an outside defender and helped the team reach the conference finals.

 After graduating from URI in 1994, DeMello played professional soccer for the Rhode Island Stingrays of the USL and served as the team captain for four seasons.